pingcap/docs/tidb-lightning/data-import-best-practices.md

 ### Change configuration parameters

 - Set `region-concurrency` to 75% of the number of cores of the TiDB Lightning instance.
 - Set `send-kv-pairs` to `3200`.
 This method applies to TiDB v7.1.0 and earlier versions.
-Starting from v7.2.0, this parameter is replaced by `send-kv-size`, and no additional setting is required.
 - Adjust `GOMEMLIMIT` to 80% of the memory on the node where the instance is located.

 If the PD Scatter Region latency during the import process exceeds 30 minutes, consider the following optimizations: